mschneider/berlin-transport-status/README.md

 Berlin Transit Pulse
 ====================

 A real-time visualization of public transport traffic in Berlin.
 Audibilized into a multi-track audio piece that changes with the traffic flow.
+Created at Music Hack Day Berlin 2011.

 Technology used: